jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

-**Classic movies**: are good stories about real-life problems.
+**Classic stories**: are good stories about real-life problems.
 A protagonist—and their supporters—leave their typical day, and build up the courage to think of the big-picture; either they act overcome a newfound problem or no one else will.
+The ice-caps are melting says the heroic polar bear, and I'm going to teach us all to fish!
 Antagonists, of course, fight to keep the status quo the same.

 In a classic story, the protagonist and antagonist repeatedly think of new ideas and act on them.
 No one knows who'll win, which makes the heroes all the braver for fighting.
 Both sides fight to create or control levers of power like magic books or big bombs.